Overview

 Advisors, LLC (hereinafter “Arkos Global Advisors” or the “Firm”).
 If you have any questions about the

-this brochure has not been approved or verified by the United States Securities and Exchange Commission
+brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC)

-(SEC) or by any state securities authority.
-Additional information about the Firm is available on the SEC’s
+or by any state securities authority.
+Additional information about the Firm is available on the SEC’s website at

-website at www.adviserinfo.sec.gov.
+www.adviserinfo.sec.gov.
 The Firm is a registered investment adviser.
-Registration does not imply
+Registration does not imply any level of

 Disclosure Brochure